A6700/Sentiment-Classification-and-Evaluation-of-Product-Reviews-from-Amazon/README.md

 2. Set up the baseline and build the classifier.
       *   The baseline model: tokenized only by spaces.
-      *   Model A-E: apply the adjusted data preprocessing methods.
+      *   Model A-D: apply the adjusted data preprocessing methods.

 3. Evaluate the classifier.
       *   Compute the accuracy, precision, and recall value.